-On January 11, 2013, the Financial Industry Regulatory Authority (FINRA) released its exam priorities list that they will focus on during its routine examinations this year.
-As investors continue to seek attractive returns, FINRA highlighted its intent to focus on potential sales practice abuses, yield-chasing behaviors and external stress events.
-The list includes a total of 27 riskareas, some of which are included below:
+On January 11, 2013, the Financial Industry Regulatory Authority (FINRA) released its exam priorities list that it will focus on during its routine examinations this year.
+As investors continue to seek attractive returns, FINRA highlighted its intent to focus on potential sales practice abuses, yield-chasing behaviors, and external stress events.
+The list includes a total of 27 risk areas, some of which are included below:

 - Suitability and Complex Products – In light of FINRA Rule 2111 (the revised suitability rule) FINRA examinations will focus on brokerage firms’ and registered representatives’ understanding of complex or high yield products and their ability to explain the risk versus return of certain products.

 - Leveraged Loan Products – These adjustable-rate loans provided to companies of low credit quality are inherently illiquid and difficult to value.
 FINRA will be reviewing advertisements that claim these products are less susceptible to interest rate fluctuations and disclosures of risks to investors.

 - Commercial Mortgage-Backed Securities (MBS) – MBS products offered to retail customers are often represented as a fixed-income instrument but fail to disclose the inherent risks of the product.
 FINRA examinations will be reviewing whether broker-dealers are accurately portraying performance and fully disclosing the risks associated with MBS, particularly given today’s low-interest-rate, low-yield environment.